Spiratatoe/Cabot_Trail_CEC_2025/README.md

 1. Read the rest of this README.md
 2. Read the tutorial linked in `githubHowToUseGithubDesktop.txt`
 3. Read the tutorial linked in `githubHowToFork.txt`
-4. Fork this repo
+4. Fork this repo.
-5. Clone your forked repo locally on your machine
+5. Clone your forked repo locally on your machine, or use your alternative repo.
+6. Add us as Collaborators.
-6. Start coding!
+7. Start coding!

 # Getting Help
 Please follow the steps below if you need help: